Atlanta Wrongful Death Lawyers

 - Negligent Security: A negligent security claim arises when an establishment fails to provide protection to its guests against foreseeable security risk.
 The duty to provide security may include the duty to hire security guards, for example, or to install a CCTV network.

-- Car Accidents: Auto accidents are one of the most common causes of emergency room visits in the US.
+- Auto Accidents: Auto accidents are one of the most common causes of emergency room visits in the US.
 Normally, an injury accident is somebody’s fault, and it is not always the fault of the person who was injured.
 It is even possible to win compensation if the accident was partly your fault.

-- Trucking Accidents: Commercial trucks are massive vehicles, and their momentum often causes catastrophic injury and death when an accident occurs.
+- Semi-Trucking Accidents: Commercial trucks are massive vehicles, and their momentum often causes catastrophic injury and death when an accident occurs.
 In many cases, the accident can be traced to the violation of a trucking regulation by the truck driver or the shipping company.

 - DUI Accidents: DUI accidents cause nearly 10,000 deaths every year in the US, and multiple times that many injuries.
 When something like this happens, you can file a personal injury claim against the intoxicated driver without worrying too much about what happens (or does not happen) in criminal court.